With a taste like butter, Avocado is a fruit that reigns a healthy kitchen thanks to its high nutritional value and health benefits.

 Besides that, Avocados’ other fibers, vitamins, minerals, and antioxidants are good for the heart.

 4. Good for Eye

-These fruits have plenty of colorful pigments that play a significant role in maintaining the health of your eyes.
+Avocados have plenty of colorful pigments that play a significant role in maintaining the health of your eyes.

 Similarly, Avocados are high in antioxidants that prevent diseases like cataracts, night blindness, and dry eyes.